 Repeat this process until only the best stories and lessons remain and you will stand head and shoulders above every other speaker.

-Every January I start to plan my annual to Europe, and part of me looks forward to the 2-3 days I’ll spend in Vilnius.
-It’s like checking in on a younger sibling to see how they have grown, matured and stepped into their greatness.
+Every January I used to plan my annual to Europe, for the 2-3 days I’d spend in Vilnius.
+It was like checking in on a younger sibling to see how they have grown, matured and stepped into their greatness.

-Likewise, every time I speak at an event the host pulls me aside and says, “You get better every time.
+Likewise, whenever I speak at an event, the host pulls me aside and says, “You get better every time.
 That was absolutely amazing.”

 Considering where I started, it’s practically a miracle.
 But it proves that no matter where you start, no matter what “iron curtain” you’re hiding behind now, that you can become better on stage and make a bigger impact every time you open your mouth.

 Want to achieve your 12 month goals in the next 12 weeks and start down the path to building your empire?

 Then click here to get access to my 90-day reality maker blueprint.
 The same tool I give to my $25k/day 1-on-1 coaching clients (a tool that has made many of those clients millionaires).